By Anna Sophie » Home Decor » Bathroom » 25 Small Bathroom Ideas On a Budget

 To round things off, there are common mistakes with quick fixes and even a short printable shopping list to guide your makeover.

-From small bathroom decor hacks like floating shelves and smart lighting to budget friendly furniture ideas such as vertical storage solutions and over-the-door racks, this guide is packed with clever, space-saving inspiration.
+You’ll discover a variety of small bathroom decor hacks, ranging from floating shelves and smart lighting to budget friendly furniture ideas such as vertical storage solutions and over-the-door racks.
+Let me tell you: This guide is packed with clever, space-saving inspiration!

 You need more bathroom inspiration?
 No worries, I got you covered!